Euclides Rojas: Career

+He became a naturalized United States citizen in 2000.

 Rojas spent six seasons (2005–) as the Pirates' Latin American field coordinator of instruction.
 He was the bullpen coach of the Boston Red Sox during the full seasons of 2003–2004, a period during which the Red Sox went to Game 7 of the 2003 American League Championship Series and won the 2004 American League pennant and the 2004 World Series.

+Beginning in the 2022 season, he was named the Detroit Tigers' Director of Latin American Player Development.